swisnl/json-api-server/README.md

 ## Security

-If you discover any security related issues, please email ddewit@swis.nl instead of using the issue tracker.
+If you discover any security related issues, please email admin@swis.nl instead of using the issue tracker.

 ## Credits